This is a people-based project — we’re building a Community.

 A common vision helps to hold people together as they work through this common struggle, it paints a picture of the future the group desires and provides much needed motivation.
 Our vision will be revisited by the group of founding members and revised if necessary to ensure the community has a shared vision.

-An intentional rural community where the values and ideals of community, respect, peace and living “on-purpose” are rediscovered by our residents.
+An intentional rural community where the values and ideals of community, respect, peace and living “on-purpose” (in short, ubuntu) are rediscovered by our residents.
 The Eco-village provides a socio-cultural support structure and a healthy living and working environment.
 Fair work, cooperation and an abundance mindset prevail among our members.
-As an economically viable solution, others begin to collaborate with us and replicate our model.
+As a viable solution, others begin to collaborate with us and replicate our model.
 A stronger, fairer local economy emerges together with increased sense of community and belonging.
 As part of a worldwide network of such communities, we support a global transition to a more just society.

-Other aspects of strong communities include defined leadership and decision making structures, long-term commitments, a shared language (ours revolves around permaculture) and the careful and active selection of members.
+Other aspects of strong communities include defined leadership and decision making structures, long-term commitments, a shared language (ours revolves around permaculture and ubuntu-contributionism) and the careful and active selection of members.

 Our sister project studied the temporary communities of their action-learning programs and confirmed that lasting relationships & solid teams are formed when a series of criteria are met.
 They made some basic models which help in understanding what’s going on under the surface.
 Those models are taught in Module 1 (People-Care) of the Integral Permaculture Course (PDC).
 That’s one reason why it’s a requirement that everyone who joins us takes the PDC.